nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 `F2` key can be used to toggle the concertContact view when search bar is in focus. <br>
-Press `F2` twice to focus the search bar when it is out of focus.

 </div>